What are your rental packages?

-Each kitchen has a refrigerator, freezer, stove, oven, and sink; and, of course, there is a gas grill on the deck.
+Each kitchen has a refrigerator, freezer, stove, oven, sink, and a gas grill on the deck.
 All houseboats have enough dishes, glassware, silverware, and steak knives for the number they accommodate.
-There are also pots, pans, utensils, and grill utensils—plenty of items to create a feast for your crew!
+There are also pots, pans, utensils, cutting board, and grill utensils—plenty of standard kitchen items to create a feast for your crew!
 We provide kitchen dish soap, new dish scrubber, 2 kitchen dish towels, 2 potholders and garbage bags for all garbage containers on the boat.
 Unlimited supply of fresh drinking water is supplied via gallon jugs at NO CHARGE.
 NO PAPER TOWELS ARE PROVIDED.
 (See suggested supply list below)

 How big is the refrigerator?

 The refrigerators on the 40', 42', 44', 50' and 54' houseboats have an 8 cu. ft. capacity with 2 cu. ft. freezers.
 The 55' and 60' Cruisers have side-by-side refrigerator/freezers, with approximate 9 cu. ft. refrigerator.
-The 60' Executive has two 8 cu. ft. refrigerators with freezers.
+The 65' Executive has two 8 cu. ft. refrigerators with freezers.
 All houseboats also have a cooler (ranging in size from 75qt to 120qt) on the deck, perfect to store your soda and other beverages for quick access.